Home > 8 Series > DIY Procedures > Bluetooth Integration

 Procedure

-The following procedure illustrates a Parrot/Connects2 bluetooth installation in an 8-series with a CD43 radio, for use with either a standard or multifunction steering wheel.
-Parrot/QuickConnect installation is similar.
+The following procedure illustrates a Parrot/Connects2 bluetooth installation in an 8-series using a CD43 radio and retrofitted multifunction steering wheel.
+Standard wheel installations are identical (except where noted).

-Parrot commander must remain attached for proper system function but is not necessarily needed for daily use (especially with MF wheels).
+The Parrot commander must remain attached for proper system function but, for MF wheels, is not needed for daily use.
 The commander is used initially for system set-up, phone pairing, and voice tagging.
 It may then be hidden away.
-(The Parrot commander is needed for use with standard wheels, although some voice commands can be enabled.)
+(The Parrot commander is needed for use with standard wheels.)

-The best installation location is behind the glove box.
-This allows easy wiring access with room for component mounting.
-And, the glove box is a great place to hide the commander.
-Another possible installation location is in the trunk, in place of stock telephone tranceiver.
+The good component mounting location is behind the glove box.
+This also allows easy wiring access.
+And, the glove box is a great place to hide the commander (for MF wheels).
+For standard wheels, mount the commander in an accessible but discreet location of your choice.

 Microphone Preparation